 The objective of estimation is to predict the amount of funding, resources and time needed to create a project.
 Considering these factors, project stakeholders can make informed decisions and ensure a smooth and efficient delivery and implementation.

 Watch our webinar to learn about the practical ways to evaluate your software project estimates.

 Why is Estimation Important

 People often confuse an estimate for a budget.
 They are similar but a step from each other.
 An estimate becomes a budget after approval from a project owner.
 Only after such approval can funds be allocated.
-Therefore they can be no project funding without an estimation.
+Therefore, there can be no project funding without an estimation.

 An estimation accounts for producing and managing a project.
 It provides the calculation of resources, effort, cost and timing it might take to make the successful completion and delivery of a project.

-As for you, the project owner, it should be understood that an estimate does not indicate the final cost but just a ballpark range of a project.
+As for you, the project owner, it should be understood that an estimate does not indicate the final cost but just a ballpark range.
 The intention of the estimate is to secure a budget or investors and get the project started.
 It is more like a prerequisite to the development phase.